Xbox-QuAIL/xbox-quail.github.io/research/visualbug.md

 </li>
 </ol>

-### Example of visual bugs
+### Visual Bugs
 Generally, there are two types of visual bugs: single-frame bugs and multi-frame bugs.

+#### Single-frame bugs
 Single-frames bugs are apparent in individual images, and there is no temporal comtext between the frames before and after.
-Texture seams and clipping bugs are typical single-frame bugs.
+Texture bug,  floating/misplaced objects, and clipping bugs are typical single-frame bugs.
-Multi-frame bugs are not visiable in individual images, but apparent when images are viewed in sequence.
-Temporal context has to be examined to identify this type of bugs.
-Typical multi-frame bugs are Level of Details(LOD) Pop, Z-fighting, white box occlusion, etc.

 ##### Texture bug - low resolution